GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+After modifying the DialogEx class, I worked to add the dialog buttons and code that will extract/directly submit the data from the dialog form's input fields.
+I will need to add backed code that will handle these submissions later on.
+I also added functionality to the <button>Add Record</button> button to enable adding of rows to the SR table.
+I first had to modify the TableEx class to enable setting up using an existing table before I could enable adding of record entries.
+The rows added can be automatically set as editable, depending on header setting.
+I also added code that changes the date-typed cells in a row to a date-typed input element, although blur events causes the date data to be converted to the `yyyy-mm-dd` format.
+Likewise, focus and blur events don't feel natural, as I am at least aiming for an MS Excel-like feel in the navigation around the SR-table.
+I will need to deal with these things tomorrow.

 ## 6/23/2023
 TO DO:
 * [x] [SeRGS] Added control buttons to Service Record Data Entry Form